 There is no space for nerves or worries when it comes for asking for prizes as you need to use all your time and energy going at this guns blazing.
 Think about it – the more effective and confident you are at asking, the better your success rate.

 A book that really changed my way of thinking when it came to fundraising is The Art of Asking by Amanda Palmer.
-It taught me to approach people and companies effectively and how to get over my nerves of asking.
+It taught me to approach people and companies effectively and how to get over my nerves by asking.

 I’d really suggest getting your hands on a copy to make you a better fundraiser.